Priyanka-Dhanabal/crash-car-pp3/README.md

 ![correct letter](assets/readme_images/correct_letter.png)

-- If the letter is not in the word or if the letter is repeated, the next stage is shown with all the updated details.
+- If the letter is not in the word or if the letter is repeated, the number of attempts is reduced by 1 and the next stage is shown with all the updated details.

 ![wrong letter1](assets/readme_images/Stage23.png)

 ![wrong letter2](assets/readme_images/stage45.png)